-During the five weeks ended January 1, 2011, in connection with the sale of our Asia-Pacific based Energy practice, we recorded a charge of approximately \$39,000 related to the write-off of goodwill.
-There were no impairment losses related to goodwill or intangible assets during the first quarter of fiscal 2011.
-We will continue to monitor our market capitalization and in the event that our average stock price subsequently declines and our market capitalization plus an estimated control premium declines below the carrying value for a period we consider to be other-than-temporary, we may be required to record an impairment of goodwill either as a result of our annual assessment that we will conduct in the fourth quarter of fiscal year 2011, or in a future quarter, if an indication of potential impairment is evident.
+There were no impairment losses related to goodwill or intangible assets during the fiscal year to date period ended July 2, 2011.
+We will continue to monitor our market capitalization and, in the event that our average stock price subsequently declines and our market capitalization plus control premium declines below net book value and remains below book value for a period we consider to be other-than-temporary, we may be required to record an impairment of goodwill either as a result of the annual assessment that we will conduct in the fourth quarter of fiscal year 2011, or in a future quarter, if an indication of potential impairment is evident.
 A non-cash goodwill impairment charge would have the affect of decreasing our earnings in such period.
 If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in such period.

 Accounting for Income Taxes.
 We record income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized based upon anticipated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective income tax bases, and operating loss and tax credit carryforwards.

 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.